talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             - https://www.jetbrains.com/help/idea/configuring-python-sdk.html
             - https://www.jetbrains.com/help/idea/run-debug-configuration-python.html#1
         - Then go to Project Settings -> Modules -> Dependencies -> Add Python interpreter
         - When wanting to run a Python script, switch to the Python configuration in the 'Edit Run/Debug Configurations' dialog dropdown
-    - For the main software, when adding the Python interpreter, consider using a virtual environment interpreter instead of the System interpreter
     - I have decided to store the Problem Specification data in an XML file instead of a text file.
     I am using the BeautifulSoup library to read in the XML file.
 It needs to first be installed (package name is 'beautifulsoup4') along with the 'lxml' package